Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-uml-common/UmlYangTools/xmi2yang/project/readme.txt

-config.txt is deprecated. use config.json, config.json allows for multiple configurations using the matching function.
+config.txt is deprecated. use config.json, config.json allows for multiple configurations by matching root key with first portion of filename, if no match defaults to first entry in configuration.